 Check the ownership of the vehicle

 When you’re searching for a car online, you will come across brokers who are trying to sell cars that don’t belong to them.
 It’s always good to check the ownership of the car.
 So how do you do that?
 Every vehicle has a pink sheet that’s offered by the Department of Motor Traffic in Sri Lanka.
 Many refer to this as the “vehicle book” (don’t expect a book.
 It’s only a sheet of paper.)
-It has all the information of previous and current owners.
+It has all the information about previous and current owners.

-If they said that there has been only one previous owner but you see 3 more owners on the “vehicle book” you know what to do.
+If they said that there has been only one previous owner but you see 3 more owners in the “vehicle book” you know what to do.
 You can check the ownership of a vehicle on Motor Traffic Department website too.

 Be cautious about car sales